Best known for: Organizing non-violent civil rights protests

 Mohandas Gandhi is one of the most famous leaders and champions for justice in the world.
-His principals and firm belief in non-violence has been followed by many other important civil rights leaders including Martin Luther King, Jr. and Nelson Mandela.
-His renown is such that he is mostly just referred to by the single name Gandhi.
+His principles and firm belief in non-violence have been followed by many other important civil rights leaders including Martin Luther King, Jr. and Nelson Mandela.
+His renown is such that he is mostly just referred to by the single name "Gandhi".

 Where did Mohandas Gandhi grow up?

-His parents wanted him to become a barrister, which is a type of lawyer.
-As a result, when he was 19 years old he went to London, England to attend the University College London in order to study law.
-Three years later he returned to India and tried to start his own law practice.
-He wasn't successful so he took a job with an Indian Law firm and moved to South Africa to work out of the South African law office.
+Mohandas' parents wanted him to become a barrister, which is a type of lawyer.
+As a result, when he was 19 years old Mohandas traveled to England where he studied law at the University College London.
+Three years later he returned to India and started his own law practice.
+Unfortunately, Mohandas' law practice wasn't successful, so he took a job with an Indian Law firm and moved to South Africa to work out of the South African law office.
 It was in South Africa where Gandhi would experience racial prejudice against Indians and would begin his work in civil rights.

 What did Gandhi do?

 Once back in India, Gandhi led the fight for Indian independence from the British Empire.
-He organized non-violent civil disobedience campaigns.
-This was where large groups of the Indian population would do things like refusing to work, sitting in the streets, boycotting the courts, and more.
-Each of these protests are small by themselves, but when most of the population does them at once, it can shut down the country.
+He organized several non-violent civil disobedience campaigns.
+During these campaigns, large groups of the Indian population would do things like refusing to work, sitting in the streets, boycotting the courts, and more.
+Each of these protests may seem small by themselves, but when most of the population does them at once, they can have an enormous impact.

 Gandhi was put in prison several times for organizing these protests.
 He would often fast (not eat) while he was in prison.
 The British government would eventually have to release him because the Indian people had grown to love Gandhi.
 The British were scared what would happen if they let him die.

 One of Gandhi's most successful protests was called the Salt March.
 When Britain put a tax on salt, Gandhi decided to walk 241 miles to the sea in Dandi to make his own salt.
 Thousands of Indians joined him in his march.